eclipse-glsp/glsp-website-source/content/documentation/clientLayouting/content.md

 </br></br>

+#### Default Sprotty Layouters

+It is also possible to use default sprotty layouts, like for example the `stack` Layout as shown below in the example.
+Here it is necessary to use the sprotty specific Layouter which is available via sprotty's [`boundsModule`](https://github.com/eclipse/sprotty/blob/master/packages/sprotty/src/features/bounds/di.config.ts), which is also part of the GLSP client container's [default modules](https://github.com/eclipse-glsp/glsp-client/blob/master/packages/client/src/base/container-modules.ts).
+However, we recommend using GLSP layouts.

 ##### `stack` Layout</br>

 The [`StackLayouter`](https://github.com/eclipse/sprotty/blob/master/packages/sprotty/src/features/bounds/stack-layout.ts) positions the children by stacking them on top of each other considering the given alignment.